-A Code of Conduct is a legislative requirement under the Local Government Act 1995 and is to be observed by Elected Members, Committee Members and employees.
-Having good codes of conduct that are understood and supported is critical for good governance.
+A Code of Conduct is a legislative requirement under the Local Government Act 1995 and is to be observed by:

-The Local Government (Rules of Conduct) Regulations 2007 applies to complaints about an Elected Member of the City of Wanneroo Council arising from an alleged breach of the Local Government (Rules of Conduct) Regulations 2007, made by members of the public other Elected Members.
-The legislation specifies rules which are intended to prevent Elected Members engaging in inappropriate behaviour such as securing personal advantage, misusing local government resources and improper conduct.
+Division 4 of the Model Code of Conduct set out Rules of Conduct.
+The legislation rules are intended to prevent Council Members engaging in inappropriate behaviour such as securing personal advantage, misusing local government resources and improper conduct.
 The Local Government Standards Panel deals with breaches of these rules of conduct.

 The Register of Complaints prescribed under Section 5.121(3) of the Local Government Act 1995 is available by clicking below:

 The following censure orders have been made by the Standards Panel:

 On 3 February 2021, the Local Government Regulations Amendment (Employee Code of Conduct Regulations) 2021 introduced minimum requirements for local government employees in relation to gifts, conflicts of interest and disclosure.
 In addition, the Employee Code Regulations provide that a local government’s code of conduct for employees must contain requirements pertaining to:

 - disclosure of information;

 - record keeping; and